Interstate 81 in Tennessee: Route description

 I-81 is maintained by the Tennessee Department of Transportation (TDOT), along with all other Interstate, US, and state highways in Tennessee.
-In 2022, annual average daily traffic (AADT) volumes ranged from 61,299 vehicles per day at the southern terminus to 34,896 vehicles per day between US 25E and SR 160.
+In 2025, annual average daily traffic (AADT) volumes ranged from 56,424 vehicles per day at the southern terminus to 35,173 vehicles per day between US Route 11E (US 11E) and State Route 70 (SR 70).

 I-81 begins at a directional T interchange with I-40 near Dandridge in unincorporated Jefferson County about 35 mi east of downtown Knoxville.
-Traveling in a northeast-to-southwest alignment in a valley through mostly farmland and some woodlands, the Interstate has its first interchange with State Route 341 (SR 341) a short distance later near White Pine.
+Traveling in a northeast-to-southwest alignment in a valley through mostly farmland and some woodlands, the Interstate has its first interchange with SR 341 a short distance later near White Pine.
 This route connects to SR 66, providing access to Morristown to the north.
 Soon thereafter, the highway crosses into Hamblen County and meets US 25E south of Morristown, which is a major north–south arterial route in the region and part of the East Tennessee Crossing Byway.
 Continuing through mostly rural terrain, I-81 has an interchange with SR 160, the final Morristown exit, a few miles beyond.
 After some distance, the Interstate crosses over a ridge and into Greene County.